FAQ's - Submitting Proposals

 Try to submit your proposal to the strand that most closely relates to your main theme.
 If you are unsure, please ask a colleague, professor, or supervisor who is familiar with AAAL Conference procedures.

 You can submit a proposal to give an individual paper if you feel your work is complete and ready for a more comprehensive presentation of your research.
+Papers are formal presentations on a contribution of original knowledge by one or more authors within a thirty-minute period, including the 20 minutes for presentation and 10 minutes for discussion.

 There are many concurrent roundtables happening in the same room, but participants attend only one.